mvomiero/42_pong/static/js/initBallNotes.md

+// ball now only goes to right on game start
+// when it passes the right paddle, the ball splits, one ball is reset, the other continues on and keeps scoring! why?
+// eventually the other ball resets too, but when scores the second time we have a problem

 When the ball passes the left end of the table
     player 1 sends a ball reset
 When the ball passses the right end of the table